Earlybee/Bransun/README.md

-# Early
+# EBN The Early Bee Gets All The Honey.
-THe Early Bee Network Hub
+THe EBN Network Hub